How To Feed A Loon

 Make the Filling

-• In a large bowl, use a wooden spoon to blend together the ricotta, mozzarella, 3 tbsp of the Pecorino-Romano cheese, salt, and pepper.
+• In a large bowl, use a wooden spoon to blend together the ricotta, mozzarella, 3 tablespoon of the Pecorino-Romano cheese, salt, and pepper.

 • Stir in the basil and parsley.
 Now, gently fold in the egg.
 Stir until completely combined and smooth.
 Cover with plastic wrap and refrigerate for 30 minutes, or overnight.